sam98963/Java_Fundamentals_Training/java_katas_tracked.md

 27/07/23 <br>
 To concatenate strings, you must establish that "String letters" is actually a string, in this instance I explicitly converted the first character from a char to a string, any other chars added would then be allowed.

+### Kata_006
+8 kyu <br>
+Miles per gallon to kilometers per litre <br>
+31/07/23 <br>
+Divide and multiply by 100.0 not 100, established both as floats too - integer arithmetic truncates the decimals, so I avoided that.